 As demand grew for my turntable weights, I continued to refine the design and also devoted all my spare time to developing a small product range of quality audio products.
 Everything was handmade in limited numbers with attention to detail – something I still do with my products nowadays.
 Over time, I built my website and started to sell my products worldwide, then branched out to selling quality used audio equipment too.
 I am very involved with the manufacturing processes of all my MasterSounds products, something I am very proud of.
 To date, I have collaborated with a selected number of record labels and brands to create ranges of limited edition turntable weights, including Discogs and Crate Diggers!

-We get quite a few questions about the use of those turntable weights, since they are available from our merch shop.
+We get quite a few questions about the use of those turntable weights.
 Could you explain what benefit they provide?

 Sure, my turntable weights are carefully designed to reduce a turntable’s noise floor and thus improve the musical soundstage.
 Users enjoy improved bass response, tighter mids and controlled highs as the turntable weight reduces unwanted resonance when placed via the spindle on top of a record.
 My turntable weights weigh just over 400 grams (+/- 14oz), light enough to not cause damage to a turntable’s bearing system, but heavy enough to give sonic improvement.
 I have tested my weights on a large variety of non-suspended belt drive and direct drive turntables with great success.
 Pressing plants try to achieve quality control on every record made, however there are intrinsic issues such as dished and warped records.
 My turntable weights help to combat this too.
 DJs love this; as it aids cueing a problematic a record prior to mixing and eliminates needle skip.
 I have developed an anti-slip base for my weights, and thus each turntable weight has been designed to grip the record, which is fantastic for DJ’ing as it really stabilises records in the mix.
 I always ask DJs to use my turntable weights for a couple of weeks then remove to realise what a difference they make!